brendanhcullen/bcullen/content/blog/2020-10-19-teaching-an-r-bootcamp-remotely/index.markdown

 ### Anticipate the challenge

 Recognize the fact that learning R is *hard*.
 Don't pretend it's a walk in the park -- it isn't.
 But at the same time, emphasize that the investment of time it takes is worth it!
-And be sure to remind people of that more than once 😉.

 <div class="shareagain" style="min-width:300px;margin:1em auto;">
 <iframe src="https://uopsych-r-bootcamp-2020.netlify.app/slides/00-slides.html#10" width="1600" height="900" style="border:2px solid currentColor;" loading="lazy" allowfullscreen></iframe>